Robot-Penguin/system-info/README.md

 * DISKPACE UTILIZATION
 * USERS HOME SPACE UTILIZATION

-and export it in HTML format.
-This scripts is tested in Centos 6.8.
+Information will be exported as html.
+This script is tested in CentOS 6.8